• Skip to main content

 Unable to find local reliable help, many farmers and ranchers have turned to the H-2A program.
 This program helps in the provision of temporary workers.
 We thoroughly cover it in our H-2A guide.
 If you are in need of temporary help, we can advise you on the H-2A program.

 We petition for workers – on your behalf – that you’ve identified.
 While the program delivers eligible workers from H-2A approved countries, it is on an annual basis and is expensive.
-Guide To Immigration program gives an agricultural employer the benefit of having an employee for approximately 9½ months.
+The H-2A program gives an agricultural employer the benefit of having an employee for approximately 9½ months.
 This period coincides with the typical agricultural season.

 Immigration for Farmers and Ranchers